What is Ecstasy?

 Ecstasy initially became popular in the nightclub scene in the 1980s, but use has since spread to a broader range of people who are now very excited about it and who use it and abuse it regularly too.
 This widespread ecstasy use has persisted over recent years while some specific demographics use it less now than in previous years.

-Over half a million adults surveyed in the year of 2014 were current ecstasy users and abusers of the drug.
+Over half a million adults surveyed in the year 2014 were current ecstasy users and abusers of the drug.
 Over eight-hundred thousand were active users in 2015.
-This is an alarming number and a scary increase considering ecstasy’s high potential for addiction and a wide range of harmful health effects that it can have on a person too.
+This is an alarming number and a scary increase considering the high potential for ecstasy addiction and a wide range of harmful health effects that it can have on a person too.

 How MDMA Affects Those Who Use It

-One of the reasons why people do not stay away from MDMA is because they just do not know or do not understand exactly why the substance is dangerous or what about the substance exactly makes it so dangerous.
-This could be made a lot clearer if people knew exactly what this drug did to people mentally and physically.
-If this was the case then less people would use it and abuse it.
+One of the reasons why people do not stay away from MDMA is because they do not know or understand exactly why the substance is dangerous or what about the substance exactly makes it so dangerous.
+This could be made a lot clearer if people knew what this drug did to people mentally and physically.
+If this were the case, then fewer people would use it and abuse it.

 MDMA increases the activity of three brain chemicals which create euphoric reactions but which are also very bad for the health of the mind and body:

 - Norepinephrine is increased.
-This increases heart rate and blood pressure, which is especially risky for people with heart and blood vessel problems, or with anyone really, if this is taken too far.
+Increases heart rate and blood pressure, which is especially risky for people with heart and blood vessel problems, or with anyone really, if this is taken too far.

 When the dopamine, norepinephrine, and serotonin levels in a human’s body are so severely affected, this throws off the essential, chemical balance of the brain and central nervous system.
 It is very dangerous to do this because the effects can sometimes be permanent.
 From a chemical and biological standpoint, death can even occur if enough MDMA is used in one instance.